-Whilst recognising relevant statutory and professional requirements, this regulation and associated procedures are framed within the College's published Student Support and Discipline Policy, and operate to ensure equality of opportunity for all applicants to the

-College, irrespective of protected characteristics.
+Whilst recognising relevant statutory and professional requirements, this regulation and associated procedures are framed within the College's published Student Support Policy and Procedure, and operate to ensure equality of opportunity for all applicants to the College, irrespective of protected characteristics.

-College's Mission and Strategic Plan and objectives, which demonstrates a clear commitment to widening and increasing participation in Higher Education, regardless of any potential barriers associated with previous experience, background or any other factors.
-As with all previous College OFFA agreements, the approved Access and Participation Plan 2022/23-2026/27 is published on the College's website.
+The College's Access and Participation Plan 2022/23-2026/27 applies to prospective and current Higher Education.
+This plan outlines the College's Mission and Strategic Plan and objectives, which demonstrates a clear commitment to widening and increasing participation in Higher Education, regardless of any potential barriers associated with previous experience, background or any other factors.
+As with all previous College OFFA agreements, the approved Access and Participation Plan is published on the College's website.

 All applicants to the College will be required to complete the appropriate application form for the course.
 The College will not admit or allow the continuation of study for any person found to have made a fraudulent application.
 Students who have previously been excluded from any course in the College for reasons of discipline, academic misconduct or fitness to practice will not be permitted to study at the College again.

-Entry requirements
+Entry Requirements

 The general entry requirements for admission to the College are approved by the College's Senior Management Team or its delegated authority.
-The admissions requirements for individual courses are set out in the prospectus and website information for that course, and approved by the College's Senior Management Team; the College may adjust these, without notice as it deems appropriate.
+The admissions requirements for individual courses are set out in the prospectus and website information for that course, and approved by the College's Senior Management Team; the College may adjust these, without notice, as it deems appropriate.